hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_domain.html.markdown

 ---

-A `identity` block exports the following:
+A `identity` block supports the following:

-~> **Note:** Currently only type `SystemAssigned` identity is supported.

-* `type` - Specifies the type of Managed Service Identity that is configured on this Event Grid Domain.
+* `type` - Specifies the identity type of Event Grid Domain.
+Possible values are `SystemAssigned` (where Azure will generate a Managed Identity for you), `UserAssigned` where you can specify the User Assigned Managed Identity IDs in the `identity_ids` field, and `SystemAssigned, UserAssigned` which assigns both a system managed identity as well as the specified user assigned identities.

+~> **NOTE:** When `type` is set to `SystemAssigned`, The assigned `principal_id` and `tenant_id` can be retrieved after the Event Grid Domain has been created.
+More details are available below.

+* `identity_ids` - (Optional) Specifies a list of user managed identity ids to be assigned.
+Required if `type` is `UserAssigned`.

 ---